Healthcare providers diagnose Parkinson’s based on a person’s medical history and symptoms.

 - Balance while walking and standing

-- Ability to perform certain tasks with the hands
+- Ability to do certain tasks with the hands

 Your provider will also ask about: